joshleitzel/constitutions/albania/albania.md

 2. Laws and other normative acts, adopted before the date this Constitution enters into force, that relate to the expropriations and confiscations shall be applied when they do not contradict it.

 ### Article 182
 Law No. 7491, dated 29.4.
-1991, “On the Main Constitutional Provisions“ as well as the other constitutional laws are abrogated the day this Constitution enters into force.
+1991, “On the Main Constitutional Provisions” as well as the other constitutional laws are abrogated the day this Constitution enters into force.

 ### Article 183
 This Constitution enters into force with its promulgation by the President of the Republic.